lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Low-level concerns smells.

 * __Problem:__ In Elixir, it is possible to access values from ``Maps``, which are key-value data structures, either strictly or dynamically.
 When trying to dynamically access the value of a key from a ``Map``, if the informed key does not exist, a null value (``nil``) will be returned.
-This return can be confusing and does not allow developers to conclude whether the key is non-existent in the ``Map`` or just has no binded value.
-In this way, this code smell may omit bugs in the code.
+This return can be confusing and does not allow developers to conclude whether the key is non-existent in the ``Map`` or just has no bound value.
+In this way, this code smell may cause bugs in the code.

 * __Example:__ The code shown below is an example of this smell.
 The function ``plot/1`` tries to draw a graphic to represent the position of a point in a cartesian plane.
 This function receives a parameter of ``Map`` type with the point attributes, which can be a point of a 2D or 3D cartesian coordinate system.
 To decide if a point is 2D or 3D, this function uses dynamic access to retrieve values of the ``Map`` keys: